lad-sapienza/BraDypUS/bdus-docs/design/index.md

 `su` and `samples` are thus joined in a `one-to-many` relationship.

 Yet, samples will not be available as a table on itsown.
-It will be only available as an appendinx to su.
+It will be only available as an appendix to `su`.
 This appencices tables are called **plugins** in Bradypus.

 ![screenshot](./../images/design/test-schema.svg "Visual schema")